SreejaReddy414/AmazonFrontendClone/README.md

 # Amazon Frontend Clone

-A responsive Amazon-inspired e-commerce webpage built using HTML, CSS, and JavaScript.
-This project mimics Amazon's homepage structure, including a navbar, search bar, product sections, and footer.
+This project is an Amazon-inspired e-commerce webpage built using HTML, CSS, and JavaScript.
+It mimics Amazon's homepage structure, including a navbar, search bar, product sections, and footer.
 ## Features

 ### Navigation Bar